mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 ![MVP and subsequent improvements](/assets/images/posts/2020-06-17-on-planning-software-projects/mvp.png#@900-1800)

-However, in reality simply adopting an iterative process (whether that's [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>), a team's own interpretation of it or something completely different) will not magically solve all of the above problems.
+In reality, adopting an iterative process (whether that's [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>), a team's own interpretation of it or something completely different) will not magically solve all of the above problems.
 Teams will still face budget overruns, an